yunx-z/MLRC-Bench/README.md

 Steps:
 - Fork this github repo to your own github space.
+- Complete steps in Setup Section for the MLAgentBench packages.
 - Create a new task folder under `MLAgentBench/benchmarks/benchmarks_base`, following the [template](https://github.com/yunx-z/MLAgentBench/tree/main/MLAgentBench/benchmarks_base/base-competition).
 - Submit a pull request.